Ultimate guide to user roles

 Configure role registration

-1. From the Manage workspace, go to Settings > Users > Roles
+1. In the Manage workspace, go to Settings > Users > Roles

 2. Click New role

-4. Click the checkbox Registration form for this role is active
+4. Select Registration form for this role is active

-Step 3: create content to be displayed on the role registration form (optional, but recommended)
+Step 3: Add content for the role registration form

 1. Go to Settings > Content > Content blocks